 Laboratory Services FAQ

-Yes.
-Quest Diagnostics will operate a blood draw station in our Cambridge Care Center.
-The station will be staffed with phlebotomists who can draw blood and collect other types of samples.
-Laboratory appointments will not be required.
+Quest Diagnostics operates a blood draw station in our Cambridge Care Center.
+The station is staffed with phlebotomists who can draw blood and collect other types of samples.
+In our Lexington Care Center, MIT Health staff draws blood and collects samples, which are sent by courier to Quest.

 Do I have to have my blood drawn/sample collected at an MIT Health location?

-Will MIT Health still offer Point-of-Care testing?
+Does MIT Health also offer Point-of-Care testing?

-How will laboratory testing be billed?
+How is laboratory testing billed?

 Most laboratory tests processed by Quest will be billed directly to your health insurance.
 This is also true for students.
 Testing required for MIT Health employment (Occupational Health) and select sensitive tests for students will not be billed to insurance.